lunaSnowflake/Delhivery-Analysis/README.md

 # Delhivery-Analysis

+Delhivery is the largest and fastest-growing fully integrated player in India by revenue in Fiscal 2021.
+They aim to build the operating system for commerce, through a combination of world-class infrastructure, logistics operations of the highest quality, and cutting-edge engineering and technology capabilities.

 ### Key Findings:
 - Bengaluru, Mumbai, Delhi, and Bhiwandi are major delivery hubs.
 - Most deliveries are intra-city and short-distance (under 150km).